Court of Protection Solicitors Manchester & Stockport

 When someone close to you becomes unable to manage their affairs due to old age, injury or illness, it can feel overwhelming and confusing.
 We understand just how difficult and upsetting this situation can be but you don’t have to navigate this path alone.
 The trusted team of solicitors at Clifford Johnston & Co can offer you the specialist legal advice you need on everything from applying to the Court of Protection to deputyships, ensuring that everything is dealt with as effectively and efficiently as possible.

 We will deal with your situation sensitively and with understanding and are happy to come and meet you at your home to help you feel as relaxed and comfortable as possible.
 Our friendly and personable approach will help to put you at your ease and we will provide clear and straight forward advice to make sure you have the best possible support and guidance throughout.

-With offices around Stockport and Manchester, we are here to help so call us in confidence on 0161 975 1900 and speak to our legal team today.
+With offices around Stockport and Manchester, we are here to help so call us in confidence using the number at the top of this page and speak to our legal team today.

 What is the Court of Protection?

 The Court of Protection is there to protect the interests of those who are unable to make decisions about their finances, health or welfare.
 This could be a temporary or permanent condition and the details can be found in the Mental Capacity Act of 2005.

 Although we would always advise that people plan ahead and put a lasting power of attorney in place for situations such as this, we recognise that this is not always possible and are here to help you resolve the subsequent issues.
 If a relative or loved-one is no longer able to manage their affairs, we can help you to make an application to the Court of Protection.

 - Establishing whether a person has the mental capacity to make their own decisions.

 - Appointing deputies to make ongoing decisions on behalf of anyone who lacks mental capacity.